Conda#

 Kernel needed

-In order to get easy notebook or terminal access in JupyterLab, a Jupyter kernel needs to be included in the environment, such as ipykernel
+In order to get easy notebook or terminal access in JupyterLab, a Jupyter kernel needs to be included in the environment, such as ipykernel for Python or irkernel for R.

-Once you’ve created an environment, you can run conda activate cool-project
+Once you’ve created an environment, you can run conda activate cool-project as usual for access to the environment in the terminal.

 To use the kernel in a notebook, it has to be installed or registered.
 The specifics process will vary by kernel, but in general it will need to happen from within the activated environment.

-For Python it often looks like python -m ipykernel install --user --name <name-to-display-in-jupyterhub>
+For Python it often looks like python -m ipykernel install --user --name <name-to-display-in-jupyterhub>.

 Wait for it…